1. Explore Edinburgh

 See the best of Scotland's day trip destinations by train

 Travelling by train in Scotland is an economic and efficient way to take day trips.
 The main cities are well-linked together by rail services, meaning you can easily set off in the morning and be back in time for tea.
-Check out our guide to trains in Scotland for excellent offers on train travel to start planning your next trip.
+Check out our guide to trains in Scotland for excellent offers on train travel or head to our Scotland rail map page and start planning your next trip.